NAThompson/DifferentiableRaytracing/README.md

 Plug in $$x = o_x + td_x, y = o_y + td_y, z = o_z + td_z$$ and expand to get a quartic equation for $$t$$.

 - No real roots implies no intersection of ray with torus
-- Multiple real roots implies multiple intersections; take the smallest real root (point of surface closest to camera)
+- Multiple real roots implies multiple intersections; take the smallest positive real root.

 ---